uwacyber/cits2006/cits2006-assessments/project.md

 ## Task 3: Project report and demo (week 12)

 You are to submit a group report on the security enhancements implemented.
 The report should include the details provided in Tasks 1 and 2 above.
+Please remember to clearly indicate the individual contributions of each group member in the report.
+How you indicate the contributions is up to you (e.g., a table, or contributing member noted in each section, etc.).
+Also make sure you include all technical details of the security enhancements implemented, including the tools used, the configurations made, and any other relevant information.
+The report should be no more than 10 pages long (including references).
+It is crucial that you provide FULL justifications for the security enhancements implemented, including the impact of the security enhancements implemented.
+Lastly, please double check the rubrics below to ensure you have met all the requirements.

 The demo will be conducted in the scheduled labs in week 12.
 The demo is for your group to showcase the security enhancements implemented and elaborate on the impact it had in the community.
+Each member is expected to present their contributions to the project.

 {% hint style="info" %}
 The live demo will be no longer than 30 mins, you should aim it to be around 20 mins demonstration with Q&A throughout the demo.